New data on limno-terrestrial rotifers of the world

 Охват исследования All samples used in the dataset were collected either within the frame of several research projects focused on the biodiversity and ecology of microfauna, or as a part of other field activities.
 The latter included fieldwork in remote and hard-to-reach areas (tropical rainforests, polar and alpine regions), visiting notable places, incidentally in field trips, within national Antarctic expeditions, during landing at cruises of research vessels, etc. The samples have been stored in the repositories of the dataset’s main creators, Dr. Nataliia Iakovenko and Dr. Dzmitry Lukashanets.
 For the short-term storage we used gradual drying at room temperature, while for long-term preservation freezing at -20-25° C was used (samples from other than polar latitudes were first gradually dried at room temperature before freezing).

-Контроль качества Two recognized specialists in taxonomy of Bdelloidea rotifers, Dr. Nataliia Iakovenko and Dr. Dzmitry Lukashanets, carried out all species identification while consulting other specialists (Dr. Diego Fontaneto, Dr. Aydin Örstan).
+Контроль качества Recognized specialists in taxonomy of Bdelloidea rotifers, Dr. Nataliia Iakovenko, Dr. Diego Fontaneto, and Dr. Dzmitry Lukashanets, carried out all species identification while consulting other specialists (Dr. Aydin Örstan).
 Primarily first descriptions together with the existing identification keys and reviews on the taxonomy of bdelloids were used.
 Georeferenced data were checked by placing latitudes and longitudes on a map.

 Описание этапа методики:

 1. Microscopic animals were isolated from each sample.
-For this, soil particles, litter, or pieces of vegetation with a total volume of 25 cm3 (or less if the sample volume was insufficient) were washed on metal sieves, followed by flotation and centrifugation in a sugar solution (Freckman, Virginia, 1993).
+For this, soil, litter, timber, fungi or pieces of vegetation (mosses, lichen) were washed on the system of sieves, followed by flotation and centrifugation in a sugar solution (Freckman, Virginia, 1993).
 Alternatively, the method for extracting moss-dwelling rotifers described by Peters et al. (1993) was used.

 2. Rotifers were counted and sorted under a binocular microscope (Olympus SZ61, Olympus SZX10, NR.3 Nikon SMZ1000).